ITSMijaiL/ScrollEmulate/README.md

 ### Notes:
 - Behold my spaghetti code!
 Good luck trying to read it.
 - This project will of course be improved by me as much as i can, don't worry about my inefficient code, it is temporary and it will be replaced.
+- I know that emulation and simulation aren't the same thing lol.

 ### Usage: